Keimeno/neojax/README.md

 ## Description

-neojax is an extremely lightweight alternative to axios, with native typescript support.
+neojax is a lightweight alternative to axios, with native typescript support.

 ## Setup